-This program is managed by the Department of Education to promote post-secondary education such as colleges and trade school for students that comes from low-income households.
-These grants are just like scholarship whereby, you do not have to repay them.
+This program is managed by the Department of Education to promote post-secondary education such as colleges and trade school for students that come from low-income households.
+These grants are just like scholarships whereby, you do not have to repay them.

 The federal Pell grant was initiated to help undergraduate students.
 However, certain factors are considered for applicants of this program such as the attendance cost at the school as well as expected student and family contribution.

-When it comes to unemployment benefits program, each state operates its own program.
+When it comes to the unemployment benefits programs, each state operates its own program.
 Therefore, depending on your residential state as well as requirement, you are likely to qualify for an unemployment-insurance program.
-To qualify for this program in order to get the cash amount assistance, the reason for losing your job should not be intentional or on your fault.
+To qualify for this program in order to get the cash amount assistance, the reason for losing your job should not be intentional or your fault.

 Basically, both the Federal as well as State governments tend to work together to offer all kinds of unemployment assistance and job training programs.

-To sum it-up, the Department of Labor in U.S offers self-employment assistance that is designed to help people who are currently unemployed to enable them start running their own businesses.
+To sum it up, the Department of Labor in the U.S offers self-employment assistance that is designed to help people who are currently unemployed to enable them to start running their own businesses.
 Instead of receiving unemployment insurance benefits, in these programs, you will get weekly allowances that you can use to start a business.
-However, the availability and eligibility of self-employment assistance varies by each state.
+However, the availability and eligibility of self-employment assistance vary by state.

 This is another great government assistance program managed by the Federal-Communication Commission that assists low-income individuals as well as families to get free or discounted landline as well as cell phone services.
 They provide a discount of up to $ 9.25 on a monthly basis on telephone services, voice-broadband bundles services, Broadband Internet access services that are purchased from Lifeline providers.

 There are various government assistance programs that benefit financially challenged individuals or low-income families out there but they are free to join depending on your eligibility.
-Therefore, do not fall a pray to fraudulent scams that you can be connected by someone to get the grant, loan, or any help.
+Therefore, do not fall prey to fraudulent scams that you can be connected by someone to get a grant, loan, or any help.

 Do not pay any coin to someone claiming to be connected directly or indirectly to an organization offering the above government programs.
 The much you can do is to collect more details about the person but do not give out your own personal details or cash and report them to the Federal Trade Commission that can be found online for fraud or targeted scams.